 - Store remaining bars in an airtight container (they’re fine at room temperature, if it’s not too hot, for up to 4-5 days).

-Here are some other recipes you might enjoy:
+Here are some other cookie bar recipe you might love: